-Zero defects is attainable in manufacturing, but not in service delivery systems.
-You add the components at the right places in a standardized process and achieve the desired output.
-In service delivery, however, it’s impossible to achieve this feat when you’re dealing with customers.
+Zero defects are attainable in manufacturing, but not in service delivery systems.
+In manufacturing, you add the components at the right places, follow a standardized process and achieve the desired output.
+In service delivery, however, it’s impossible to achieve this feat since you’re dealing with customers and their emotions.

 Businesses, for long, have tried to model their services after assembly line principles.
 They designed extremely standardized processes and introduced sophisticated technologies to control employee behavior and foster customer centricity.
 They did everything to ensure that even the most uninitiated of service reps deliver exemplary service with the help of standardized processes.

-While these production-oriented service systems have certainly helped deliver great customer service consistently, they have not been able to eliminate variation completely.
+While these production-oriented service systems have certainly helped deliver great customer service consistently, they have not been able to eliminate discrepancies completely.
 Flights keep getting canceled despite sophisticated scheduling systems.
-SaaS companies keep receiving complaints no matter how study the self-serve is.
+SaaS companies keep receiving complaints no matter how sturdy the self-serve is.
 Customer churn owing to bad service is rampant.

 Service delivery systems are bound to displease a few even when they are at the top of their game.
 What is the right thing to do when it goes down?
 It will cost a lot of time and money to please a disgruntled customer.
 Will it be worth it?
 Would they start trusting you again?